 As O. Henry writes, very few people are true adventurers.
 Because sometimes we lack imagination, sit on the couch and wait for external stimulation.
 Other times we’re afraid we’ll fail, we’ll make mistakes, and misinterpret cards, knocking on strange doors looking foolish.
 But the truth is that all these seemingly foolish, non-sensical things may eventually lead us somewhere worthwhile.

+Now, we can’t be completely senseless though neither, that’s no wisdom.
+There is certainly risk in any adventure and this is why we must have a heart that can discern which doors are worth opening and which ones aren’t.
 Perhaps approaching life as an experience, rather than a goal to be accomplished or a problem to be solved, is where the magic of the wisdom lies.

 What I love about “The Green Door” by O. Henry is that it reminds us that sometimes we need to be a little non-sensical, a little adventurous, following those seemingly foolish signs handed to us on the sidewalks, perhaps even carving out our own opportunities.
 We certainly need to allow ourselves the magic to be scent-led, colour-led, fairy-led and heart-led, into the unknown and unique physical and emotional wildlands of our destiny – because we just never know who might be standing on the other side of the door.
 And sometimes a knock is all that separates us.
 Sometimes small gestures lead to big love stories.